top of page

 Additional Notes

-The remainder of Senate Democrats that have scab symbols have not made public statements and did not return a request for a comment with the exception of Senator Baldwin's office.
+The remainder of Senate Democrats that have scab symbols have not made public statements and did not return a request for a comment.

 Some Shoutouts